Mitr, My Friend

-Mitr, My Friend is a 2002 Indian English-language drama film directed by Revathi in her directorial debut, and written by V. Priya and Sudha Kongara Prasad.
-Set partly in India and the US, the film was also noted for having an all-woman crew.
-The movie won the Best English Film of the year award at the 49th National Film Awards.
-The movie also won Best Actress and Best Editor awards for Shobhana and Beena Paul respectively at the same function.
+Mitr, My Friend is a 2002 Indian English-language drama film directed by Revathi in her directorial debut, and written by V. Priya and Sudha Kongara.
+The film stars Shobana, Nasir Abdullah and Preeti Vissa.
+Set partly in India and the US the film was also noted for having an all-woman crew.
+The movie won the Best English Film of the Year award at the 49th National Film Awards.
+The movie also won Best Actress and Best Editor awards for Shobhana and Beena Paul, respectively, at the same function.
 Revathi received the "Special Jury Award: Silver Peacock" at the 33rd International Film Festival of India.
+The film also contains Tamil dialogues, while most of the songs are in Hindi.

 Plot

-"Mitr, My Friend" is a film about the plight of women who sacrifice their life for the betterment of their family.
-It also describes the cultural differences experienced by a small town girl on moving to a transposed environment living.

-The film opens with a typical South Indian wedding being performed between Lakshmi (Shobhana) and Prithvi (Nasir Abdullah).
-The marriage has been arranged by their parents in the usual Indian manner.
+The film opens with a typical South Indian wedding being performed between Lakshmi (Shobhana) and Prithvi (Naseer Abdullah).
+The marriage has been arranged by their parents.
 Lakshmi is a typical South Indian girl from Chidambaram, Tamil Nadu; Prithvi is a software engineer working in California.
 After the wedding, they move to the USA where Lakshmi gradually tries to fit into her new surroundings.
 The marriage is a happy union: Prithvi works hard at work, Lakshmi manages the home, and they grow to love one other deeply.
 Within a year, they are blessed with a baby girl Divya (Preeti Vissa).

 The film flashes forward 17 years.
-Divya is a typical adolescent: she goes to school, plays soccer, and occasionally attends parties (not always with her parents' knowledge or permission).
+Divya is a typical adolescent: she goes to school, plays soccer, and occasionally attends parties.
 Lakshmi does not take to the partying very well, and tensions rise between mother and daughter.
-Divya aspires independence, and expresses herself by sidelining Lakshmi; Lakshmi wants her to be responsible, and expresses this by checking up on Divya a bit too much for Divya to be comfortable.
+Divya aspires independence, and Lakshmi wants her to be responsible.
 Prithvi understands both sides, and tries to cope with Divya's growing up, but not always with full cognizance of Lakshmi's feelings.